Microsoft OneDrive Document Editing

 Users with access to a workflow card in a phase where Submit Draft and OneDrive actions are enabled can use the Edit in OneDrive option.

-OneDrive provides real-time editing and collaboration on documents, while Gatekeeper ensures structure, workflow automation, and full auditability throughout the contract process.
+OneDrive provides real-time editing and collaboration on documents, while Gatekeeper ensures a full audit trail throughout the contract process.

 Via Email